Welcome to the Surgery Newsletter.

 Message from the Executive Director, System Purchasing Branch

-- There were 57, 881 elective surgery procedures performed, a decrease of 1.1 per cent compared to the same quarter last year.
+- There was a total of 58 289 elective surgical procedures performed.
+This is an increase of 243 (0.4%) compared to the same quarter last year.

 Congratulations!
 Working hard together as a team with one vision truly wins in the end.
-Excellent work guys!
-Your hard work has truly paid off.
+Excellent work everyone.
+Your hard work is truly appreciated.

 Executive Director, System Purchasing

-In 2017/18 the NSW Ministry of Health will provide an additional $3 million dollars to further improve access to elective surgery services in NSW.
-Through a formal Expression of Interest process, funding will be provided to districts and networks to undertake additional elective surgeries.
+In 2017/18 the NSW Ministry of Health has provided an additional $3 million dollars to further improve access to elective surgery services in NSW.
+Through a formal Expression of Interest (EOI) process, funding was provided to Districts and Networks to undertake additional elective surgeries.

 - Cataract extraction (Category 3, median wait time 230 days)